Tips and Tricks

 Main template:

-{* creates an empty object $vars *}
+{* create an empty object $vars *}

 {var $vars = (object) null}